hazelcast/hazelcast-jet-reference-manual/docs/060_Comparison_of_Jet_APIs.md

 [java.util.stream API](/Distributed_Implementation_of_java.util.stream_API),
 which some users already familiar with the JDK implementation may find appealing.
-However, it is less expressive and also suffers from a paradigm mismatch: it promises to deliver the job's result in the return value, which is a cumbersome way to interact with a distributed computation system.
+However, it is less expressive and also suffers from a paradigm mismatch: its contract forces us to deliver the job's result in the return value, which is a cumbersome way to interact with a distributed computation system.
 The return value's scope is restricted to the scope of the Java variable that holds it, but the actual results remain in the Jet cluster, leading to possible memory leaks if not handled with care.

 The most fundamental API is the Core API.
 All the other APIs are different front ends to it.
 It establishes strong low-level abstractions